issaloubani/blog/_posts/2023-03-17-metatwo-htb-walkthrough.md

 # ****CVE-2022-0739****

+<h1>CVE Details</h1>
+_A user with the ability to upload files (like an Author) can exploit an XML parsing issue in the Media Library leading to XXE attacks.
+This requires WordPress installation to be using PHP 8.
+Access to internal files is possible in a successful XXE attack.
+This has been patched in WordPress version 5.7.1, along with the older affected versions via a minor release.
+We strongly recommend you keep auto-updates enabled._

 The vuln is a little bit complicated, but it is as follows, with some prerequisites.

 - We need an http server that the mp4 will try to read some commands for it (to know which file to read and send it back)